matoro/overlay/README.md

 ## matoro's gentoo overlay

 My personal Gentoo overlay.
-Contains some interesting apps/services and manual bumps of in-tree ebuilds not yet supporting Python 3.8.
+Contains some interesting apps/services and manual bumps of in-tree ebuilds not yet supporting the latest Python.

 You may be interested in: